abeldekat/lazyvim-menu-addon/README.md

 ### The manual approach

 [LazyVim] provides a lot of flexibility when mapping individual keys.
-However, when the user wants to change a complete top-level menu, in order to use that `leader key` for something else, the changes to perform can be considerable.
+However, when the user wants to change a top-level menu, in order to use that `leader key` for something else, the number of changes to perform can be considerable.

 *Note*: